About ESWI2025

 Mathieu BANGERTSanofi, France

-3. Results and learnings from the largest pragmatic individually randomized influenza vaccine effectiveness study: Are rigorous science and RWE mutually exclusive?
+3. Results and learnings from the largest ever individually randomised influenza vaccine effectiveness study: FLUNITY-HD

 Federico MARTINÓN TORRESHospital Clínico Universitario de Santiago de Compostela, Spain